FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: Introduction

-Recently, significant efforts have been made to improve the logical reasoning capabilities of LLMs in the medical domain.
-These approaches typically involve using powerful LLMs to rewrite SFT datasets, thereby filling in gaps in the logical content of the corpus, or incorporating prompts to guide the model in step-by-step reasoning \cite{abdin2024phi, xu2023wizardlm, wu2024chainofthoughcotpromptingstrategies}.
-However, these methods fail to address the core issue: the inability of medical LLMs to perform deep reasoning.
+Recently, significant efforts have been devoted to enhancing the ability of LLMs in the medical domain to generate reliable and accurate responses.
+These approaches typically involve using powerful LLMs to rewrite datasets, thereby filling in gaps in the logical content of the corpus, or incorporating prompts to guide the model in step-by-step reasoning \citep{abdin2024phi, xu2023wizardlm, wu2024chainofthoughcotpromptingstrategies}.
+However, these methods fail to address the core issue that medical LLMs are unable to perform deep reasoning.
 This limitation persists because existing strategies neither validate the quality and complexity of synthetic data nor integrate o1-style long-form reasoning data into the training process.
-Fortunately, extensive research on enhancing the reasoning capabilities of LLMs in areas such as mathematics and code generation offers valuable insights \cite{ye2024physicslanguagemodels21, ye2024physicslanguagemodels22, huang2024opencoderopencookbooktoptier}.
-Many of these advancements can be adapted and applied to the medical field, paving the way for more robust and reliable reasoning in medical applications.
+As a result, the generated responses may still lack the depth and rigor required for high-stakes medical decision-making.
+Addressing this challenge requires a more systematic approach that not only refines data quality but also fosters advanced reasoning capabilities within LLMs.

-In this paper, we propose FineMedLM-o1 and a novel synthetic data generation method aimed at enhancing both the reasoning capabilities and domain adaptation of large language models in medical contexts.
-FineMedLM-o1 combines advanced medical dialogue understanding with robust reasoning, while the synthetic data generation method provides high-quality, domain-specific datasets to support effective model training.
-Together, these components form a comprehensive system for tackling complex medical tasks.
+In this paper, we propose FineMedLM-o1 and a novel synthetic data generation method aimed at enhancing both the reasoning capabilities and domain adaptation of LLMs in medical contexts.
+FineMedLM-o1 is trained through SFT and reinforcement learning on the base model, while incorporating TTT during inference to further enhance its reasoning capabilities.
+The synthetic data generation pipeline is a comprehensive system encompassing instruction generation, scoring, filtering, and response generation, ensuring the creation of high-quality, domain-specific datasets that effectively support model training.

-Specifically, FineMedLM-o1 is trained through a three-stage process.
-Initially, the model undergoes a fine-grained 3-stage SFT using synthetic medical dialogues.
-Subsequently, it is further fine-tuned with medical data containing complex instructions and o1-style responses.
-Finally, DPO \cite{rafailov2024direct} is applied using both ordinary and o1-style responses.
-To augment reasoning capabilities, we introduce TTT.
-This technique allows the model to adapt to domain-specific knowledge and processes, enhancing both robustness and reliability in generating solutions.